 It comes around every year at the same time, and no matter what you do, it never seems to be any less challenging of a process.
 We’re not talking about getting the kids back to school or preparing for the holidays.
-We’re talking about the 2026 budgeting season.
+We’re talking about budgeting season.

 Sure, budgeting season is a great time to reframe priorities, reallocate funds to drive growth and promote resilience, and get an overall pulse check on your org’s performance.
 But that doesn’t make it any less complex.
 You’ve got inputs from every department across the company on top of year-end close, on top of year-end audits, and it’s all just a recipe for some serious overwhelm.

-We won’t tell you not to worry, but we will tell you there are steps you can take to deliver an accurate and achievable 2026 budget that’s also ready for the future.
+We won’t tell you not to worry, but we will tell you there are steps you can take to deliver an accurate and achievable budget that’s also ready for the future.
 Let’s dive in.

-Reimagining the Budgeting Process
+Reimagining the Budgeting Process for 2026

 So if you want to be more forward-thinking in your 2026 budgeting process, you can’t just improve the process; you have to reimagine it.
 Consider rolling forecasts, driver-based models, and scenario planning.
 AI planning tools can also help by uncovering anomalies, fast-tracking insights, and finding recommendations that a traditional spreadsheet might not surface on its own.